valdo77/stack-generator/README.md

 # Stack Generator

-Stack generator is a CLI tool that allows you to generate an application template in one command.
+A CLI tool to generate a code base from any cookiecutter template in one command

 ## Installation